 Involvement Ministers Network

 Between April 24 and August 27 of 2017, I took it upon myself to go searching for other folks that do what I do as an involvement minister.
 My goal was to create an IM Network.
 As of this moment, I do not have permission to share names and email addresses.
-But hopefully soon, I will be able to share it.
 Following is what I learned from over 242 calls (many of them repeat calls) to 242 churches of Christ.

 First of all, I learned quickly (what I kind of already knew) that Involvement Ministers (IMs) go by different titles: Involvement Ministers, Family Life Ministers, Connections Ministers, Associate Ministers, Community Life Ministers, Discipleship Ministers, Equipping Ministers, etc.